Olao Books

 The 5 primary account categories (also called real accounts) are as follows:

-Types Of Accounts
+Types Of Accounts-Olao Books

 Once you understand how debits and credits affect the above real accounts, it will be easier to determine where to place your sub-accounts.
 Getting familiar with how debits and credits affect the different types of real accounts is important.